 - Little spotted kiwi bird species have pale-mottled grey color plumage with fine white mottlings or spots.

-- The Okarito kiwi bird species have a greyish shade of the plumage with sometimes white facial feathers.
+- The Okarito kiwi bird species have a greyish shade of plumage with sometimes white facial feathers.

 - The southern brown kiwi bird species (or Tokoeka) have lighter grey-brown plumage with bands of light color.